Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Experiment

-The {proof-of-concept} measurement {for effective-brilliance boost} was performed at IMAT (Imaging and Materials Science \& Engineering) neutron imaging and diffraction instrument at ISIS, Oxfordshire, United Kingdom \cite{IMAT1,IMAT2,IMAT3}.
+The proof-of-concept measurement was performed at IMAT (Imaging and Materials Science \& Engineering) neutron imaging and diffraction instrument at ISIS, Oxfordshire, United Kingdom \cite{IMAT1,IMAT2,IMAT3}.
 This pulsed spallation source yields both thermal and cold neutrons, with 50 kW power at 10 Hz \cite{IMAT1}.
 Downstream of both source and moderator lie a neutron guide, wavelength-band choppers, beam-shaping elements (pinhole plus slits), sample stage and position-sensitive Multi-Channel-Plate (MCP) Timepix 2 detector \cite{IMAT2}.
 Energy resolution is obtained using time of flight analysis \cite{IMAT1,IMAT2}.
-Exposure times were $\sim$6~minutes per tomographic projection, binned into 524 equal-width wavelength bins ranging from 0.70~\AA{} to 6.76~\AA, {so as to yield on the order of one neutron per pixel per energy bin, since this is the limiting noise level for the method \cite{Clark2019}.
-We emphasize that, while longer-exposure lower-noise images could of course have been taken to give more visually appealing images, our focus here is on experimental proof of concept at the limits of applicability of the method, so as to demonstrate the degree to which fluence may indeed be reduced}.
+Exposure times were $\sim$6~minutes per tomographic projection, binned into 524 equal-width wavelength bins ranging from 0.70~\AA{} to 6.76~\AA.
 The pinhole-to-sample distance was $L=10$~m, and the pinhole diameter was $d=40$~mm.
 The divergence was $\Theta=\tan^{-1}(d/L)=0.004$~radians.
-201 tomographic projection angles were used, ranging between $0^{\circ}$ and $360^{\circ}$ in equal angular steps of $1.8^{\circ}$ \footnote{{For perfect parallel-beam illumination one only requires a scan with sample rotation angles that lie between $0^{\circ}$ and $180^{\circ}$.
-However, there is a small divergence for the chosen $L/d$ ratio of 250.
-The $0^{\circ}-360^{\circ}$ scan avoids an experimental asymmetry wherein some features of the sample will always be, on average, slightly further away from the detection plane than others.
-Such features appear more blurred in projection data and in reconstructed slices.}}.
+201 tomographic projection angles were used, ranging between $0^{\circ}$ and $360^{\circ}$ in equal angular steps of $1.8^{\circ}$.
 2D projection images were taken on a 256$\times$256 pixel array, corresponding to one quarter of the available detector surface.
 The pixel size was $55\times55~\mu$m$^2$, and the sample-to-detector distance was $\Delta\approx30$~mm.
 The sample was assumed to be composed of amorphous $^{12}{\textrm{C}}$, giving a scattering length $b=6.65\times10^{-15}$~m and total neutron cross section $\sigma=5.55\times10^{-28}$~m$^2$.